Configuring an Airflow Cluster¶

-Node Type: An Airflow cluster is actually a single node, so there are no Master or Worker nodes.
+Node Type: An Airflow cluster is actually a single node, so there are no Coordinator or Worker nodes.
 Select the instance type from the drop-down list.

 Autoscaling is not supported in Airflow clusters, and, for AWS, only On-Demand clusters are supported.

 Under Advanced Configuration, do the tasks described under:

 To add more workers in an Airflow cluster, see Configuring a Multi-node Airflow Cluster.

 Configuring EC2 Settings (AWS)¶

 Configuring AWS EC2 settings is the same as configuring them for any other type of QDS cluster.
 See Advanced configuration: Modifying EC2 Settings (AWS) for more information.

 Configuring Airflow Settings¶

 Qubole provides an Airflow Recommended Configuration, as shown in the QDS UI under the Advanced tab.
 You can override this configuration by adding new values in the Override Airflow Configuration Variables text box.
 See also Using or Overriding Default Airflow Settings.